dylanmooney62/laravel-blog/content/blog/post-form.md

 First of all, when the create route is hit **admin/posts/create** the view containing the post form will be returned.

-The categories have also been queried and return with the view as they will be required to set the `category_id` of the post.
+The categories have also been queried with the view as they will be required to set the `category_id` of the post.

 ```php
 // AdminControllers/PostController.php